Zhang-Zhung language: Old Zhangzhung

 Two of these manuscripts are in the Stein collection of the British Library (IOL Tib J 755 (Ch.
 Fragment 43) and Or.8212/188) and three in the Pelliot collection of the Bibliothèque Nationale (Pelliot tibétain 1247, 1251 and 1252).
 In each case, the relevant text is written on the reverse side of a scroll containing an earlier Chinese Buddhist text.

 The texts are written in a style of Tibetan script dating from the late 8th or early 9th centuries.

 Takeuchi and Nishida claim to have partially deciphered the documents, which they believe to be separate medical texts.

-However, David Snellgrove, and more recently Dan Martin, have rejected Thomas's identification of the language of these texts as a variant of Zhang-zhung.
+However, David Snellgrove, and more recently Dan Martin, have rejected Thomas's identification of the language of these texts as a variant of Zhangzhung.